natbtw/Dev-Tools/README.md

 * [Nintendo 3DS Game Template for Unity](https://github.com/AlexSteiner30/Unity-Nintendo-3DS) - A unity 3ds template to improve user experience by @AlexSteiner30

+* [Devkitpro](https://devkitpro.org/wiki/Getting_Started) - An organisation dedicated to producing a number of cross compilers intended for use by hobby programmers writing their own games and applications for popular game consoles where it's possible to run unsigned code.

+* [3DSHaxe by Krismowo](https://github.com/Krismowo/3DSHaxe) - Allows you to make 3ds homebrew using haxe!
+(HAXEFLIXEL NOT SUPPORTED)

+* [DEVKITPRO-Workflow] - A basic devkitpro workflow template by me for 3ds homebrew

 # Ren'py Decompiling tools

 - [RPA Extract](https://github.com/TyDevX/renpy-decomp-tools/raw/main/rpaExtract-OldVersion.exe) - A tool to decompile RPA Archives